ginking/gitskills/README.md

 # gitskills
-Creatint a new branch is quick.
+Creatint a new branch is quick & simple.